jsglen1/FullStack_Lab1/README.md

 # Recipe Management System
 Welcome to the players Management System!
-This project is a full-stack application aimed at helping users organize and manage their recipes efficiently.
-Our Recipe CRUD API, powered by MongoDB, lets you easily Create, Read, Update, and Delete recipes.
-With a basic HTML frontend, you can interact with your recipes effortlessly.
+This project is a full-stack application aimed at helping users organize and manage their players efficiently.
+Our Recipe CRUD API, powered by MongoDB, lets you easily Create, Read, Update, and Delete players.
+With a basic HTML frontend, you can interact with your players effortlessly.
 Let's get cooking!

 # Installation and Usage
 To run the Recipe Management System locally: